Outdoor Worship - 9:00am (May to September)

 This service will also be available to watch through our livestream service.
 Click here to access the livestream.

-In-person services will return at 10:00 AM on Sunday, February 21st, 2021.
+In-person services will resume at 10:30 AM on Sunday, May 2nd.
 The service features a message and a creative variety of music.
-Children will be meeting online for Spark Kids activities at 9:30am each Sunday morning.
-A virtual service will also be offered at 8:30 AM on Sundays.
+Children will be meeting for Spark Kids activities at 10:30am each Sunday morning.

-The 8:30am Virtual service will be available to watch through our livestream service.
+The service will be available to watch through our livestream service.
 Click here to access the livestream.

 Baptism is the Sacrament in which God seals persons in the covenant of God’s love and grace, fully shown in Jesus Christ.
 Those baptized are joined to Christ and become members of his Body, the Church.
 In the Reformed tradition, we baptize infants, children, and adults.
 If the child is too young to make a statement of faith on their own, then their parent(s) stand and make that statement for them.
 Because through baptism the child becomes a member of the church and, as part of the liturgy, the congregation stands and makes a covenantal pledge to help the parents raise the child in the faith, it is expected that the parents are actively participating in our church or another church.
 The meaning of baptism in the Reformed tradition is explained at below link.